andrew/ultimate-awesome/README.md

 - [awesome-cardano](https://github.com/CardanoUmbrella/awesome-cardano) - A curated list of awesome things related to the Cardano project.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-free-courses](https://github.com/danilolmoura/awesome-free-courses) - A collection of all amazing free courses.
-- [awesome-bevy](https://github.com/d-bucur/awesome-bevy) - A curated list of Bevy resources.
 - [awesome-dlab](https://github.com/dlab-berkeley/awesome-dlab) - 😎 Awesome lists about all kinds of topics and tools interesting to D-Labbers.
 - [awesome-webextension](https://github.com/gasolin/awesome-webextension) - A curated list of awesome articles, tutorials and resources dealing with web extention.
 - [awesome-embedded-security](https://github.com/hexsecs/awesome-embedded-security) - Awesome list for embedded security tools and knowledge.
 - [mens-liberation](https://github.com/hng/mens-liberation) - A curated list of ressources regarding the pro-feminist Men's liberation movement, feminism, masculinity and adjacent topics.
+- [awesome-diy-wx](https://github.com/iotwx/awesome-diy-wx) - A collection of resources for diy, semi-professional, 3d-printed and otherwise amazing weather stations.
 - [awesome-emails](https://github.com/izmaelmag/awesome-emails) - List of tools, articles and videos about email design and development.
 - [Cyber-Christmas](https://github.com/kaiiyer/Cyber-Christmas) - A curated list of resources for Cyber Professionals.
 - [awesome-semantic-web-business](https://github.com/KMax/awesome-semantic-web-business) - A curated list of awesome resources that feature usages of Semantic Web technologies in business cases (applications).